elainechan01/dodge-unity3d-game/README.md

 One last problem I faced however, is the build process.
 Somehow, I am unable to build my game into a WebGL platform, which enables the game to run online.
 Therefore, the first version of my game can only be downloaded to be executed.
 Thus, I plan to continue working on the compiler error so that it is able to be run on a browser, rather than having users download the entire file.

-Downloadable file can be found on itch.io (https://lainechan.itch.io/dodge)
+Downloadable file can be found on itch.io (https://lainechan.itch.io/dodge) and in the UnityBuilds file uploaded.